Audit Committee Charter

 - approve all audit and audit-related engagement fees and terms;

-- approve all non-audit engagements, including the fees and terms thereof, and ensure that the independent auditors' provision of non-audit services to the Partnership is compatible with maintaining the independence of the independent auditors under the Exchange Act, and the rules and regulations thereunder, and the rules and standards of the NYSE; provided that, the Audit Committee may delegate to a single member of its committee the pre-approval of non-audit services;
+- pre-approve all audit and permitted non-audit and tax services provided by the Partnership's independent auditors or other registered public accounting firms, and ensure that the independent auditors' provision of non-audit services to the Partnership is compatible with maintaining the independence of the independent auditors under the Exchange Act, and the rules and regulations thereunder, and the rules and standards of the NYSE; provided that, the Audit Committee may delegate to a single member of its committee the pre-approval of non-audit services, but any approval of non-audit services persuant to such delegation should be presented to the Audit Committee at its next scheduled meeting;

-- at least annually, obtain and review a report(s) by the independent auditors describing (i) the firm's quality-control procedures; (ii) any material issues raised by the most recent internal quality-control review or peer review, or by any inquiry or investigation conducted by governmental or professional authorities during the preceding five years with respect to independent audits carried out by the independent auditors and any steps taken to deal with such issues; (iii) the proposed audit scope for the current fiscal year and related estimated fees; (iv) a summary comparison of current and prior year audit and non-audit services, including related fees; and (v) all relationships between the independent auditors and the Company and/or the Partnership, consistent with the Public Company Accounting Oversight Board's Rule 3526, Communication with Audit Committees Concerning Independence, which requires the independent auditors to provide to the Audit Committee an annual written report of all relationships that may reasonably be thought to bear on the independence of the independent auditors;
+- at least annually, obtain and review a report(s) by the independent auditors describing (i) the firm's quality-control procedures; (ii) any material issues raised by the most recent internal quality-control review, peer review or Public Company Accounting Oversight Board ("PCAOB") review or inspection of the firm, or by any other inquiry or investigation conducted by governmental or professional authorities during the preceding five years with respect to independent audits carried out by the independent auditors and any steps taken to deal with such issues; (iii) the proposed audit scope for the current fiscal year and related estimated fees; (iv) a summary comparison of current and prior year audit and non-audit services, including related fees; and (v) all relationships between the independent auditors and the Company and/or the Partnership; and duscuss with the independent auditors this report and any relationships or services that may reasonably be thought to bear on the objectivity and independence of the independent auditors;

 - recommend to the Board policies and appropriate restrictions with respect to the Partnership's hiring of employees or former employees of the independent auditors; provided, that, applicable rules and regulations do not permit the chief executive officer, controller, chief financial officer or chief accounting officer or any person serving in an equivalent position for the Partnership to have participated in the Partnership's audit as an employee of the independent auditors during the preceding one-year period;